andrewchambers/srop/SPEC.md

 A server may process and respond to messages out of order, but messages always arrive in the order they were sent.

+The server root object is free to allocate new objects and associate them with any object id in response to messages or otherwise.
+Once new object ids are assigned, messages may be sent to these objects by the client.

 Request ids are effectively never reused as they are incremented until overflow.

 ## Wire format